 Though that attack happened several states away, I can understand why they felt the need to warn everybody.
 Attacks like this have been happening all around the country, in other countries even, and it causes the people to be terrified out of their wits because they know it can happen to them.
 There had been several buildings set on fire, some even exploded, in the past few months.
 One had been an old mutant prison in Tennessee.
 An abandoned high school in Michigan.
 Old buildings left to rot that had been exploded that held hundreds of people as young as toddlers both human and mutant.
 Oh, sorry, did I lose you?
 I’ll try to keep it simple for you: my name is Elizabeth Harmon and I’m a mutant.

 By a statistical view, a little over a quarter of the world is mutant.
 My entire family is.
 My dad can control emotions, make a room of angry people calm, or produce fear strong enough to kill.
 My brother, Brannon, is a Telepath.
-He can read somebody’s mind with a single look, one thing he can do but not many other Telepaths can, is to completely shut down someone’s mind.
+He can read somebody’s mind with a single look, which is why I can’t keep many secrets when he’s around.
 Then there’s me.
 I have telekinesis, meaning I can control solid objects to my will.
 But I can only control solids, not liquids.
 Anytime I try the liquid, usually water, just goes haywire and splashes everything in a five-mile radius- which, by the way, isn’t fun when you’re the one that has to clean it up.
 My mom could control light, make it so dark you’d think you’d never see the sun again, or make it bright enough to blind someone.
 I look a lot like my mom.
-I have her long curly brown hair and fast reflexes.
-My brother takes more after my dad, inheriting his height and short blond hair, but Brannon has a clumsiness all his own.
+I have her long brown hair that I keep lying straite against my back.
+My brother takes more after our dad, inheriting his height and short blond hair, but Brannon has a clumsiness all his own.
 We both have dad’s eyes, a dark brown.
 A contrast to my mother’s bright gold eyes.
 But I’ll never see my mother’s bright happy eyes again.
-It’s been almost three years ago now that we all got in that car accident.
-Brannon my mother and I had been in our bright red Cadillac, when out of nowhere, a black van came speeding toward us and crashed into us so hard that both cars ended up in the ditch.
-Afterwards, when me and my brother woke back up in the hospital beds, we were informed that our mother had died of fatal head trauma and that the other driver had ran.
+It’s been almost three years ago now that we got in that car accident.
+Brannon, my mother, and I had been on our way to school when out of nowhere, a black van came speeding toward us and crashed into us so hard that both cars ended up in the ditch.
+Afterwards, when me and my brother woke back up in the hospital, we were informed that our mother had died of fatal head trauma and that the other driver had ran.
 Even three years later, they still haven’t a clue who had been driving the black van.
 For weeks, me and Brannon wouldn’t eat, barely moved, never responded to anyone.